PacoReinaCampo/MPSoC-DV/certification/book/chapters/chapter3.md

 # HARDWARE DESIGN LIFE CYCLE

-## Hardware Design Life Cycle Processes
+## HARDWARE DESIGN LIFE CYCLE PROCESSES

 The hardware design life cycle as outlined in DO-254 encompasses a series of structured processes that guide the development of airborne electronic hardware from initial concept through to certification and deployment.
 These processes ensure that the hardware meets the required safety, reliability, and performance standards.